If you haven’t done much research on rehab after stroke, then you’re probably making mistakes that are costing you time, money, and effort.

 While it gets harder to stay motivated as your progress slow downs, but that’s why we continuously publish new articles on stroke recovery, so that you always have something new to learn and try.

-And trying something new is one of the best ways to bust through a plateau.
+And trying something new is one of the best ways to bust through a plateau after stroke.

 Never lose hope and keep putting one foot in front of the other.